dougmoscrop/lamberjack/README.md

     delay: 200, // milliseconds, used exponentially in backoff
     limit: 3 // number of retries
   },
+  firehose: undefined // a custom firehose client to use
-  transform: /* try to parse the JSON record, or { message } if not parsable */ }
+  transform: undefined // try to parse the JSON record, or { message } if not parsable }
 ```